 Students in the sophomore history survey at TSU can begin building an online portfolio using the eLearn platform provided in all sections of the HIST 2010, HIST 2011, HIST 2020, HIST 2021, and HIST 2030.

-Students enrolled during the Fall 2013 term are also eligible to receive one of two
+Students enrolled during the Spring 2014 term are also eligible to receive one of two

 History ePortfolio Writing Prizes